 To witness the love of a man and woman made holy in the Sacrament of Matrimony is to see concretely the love between Christ and His Church.
 Marriage fills us with great joy and gratitude.
 That is why we take the preparation and celebration of this sacrament seriously.

 As you consider the possibility of celebrating your wedding at (Enter your church name) Catholic Church, you will want to consider these guidelines.
 If you have any questions, you are welcome to call us at 480-595-0883

 St. Gabriel the Archangel Catholic Church

-Engaged couples planning to be married at St. Gabriel the Archangel should make contact with one of the priests at least SIX MONTHS in advance.
+Engaged couples planning to be married at St. Gabriel the Archangel should make contact with one of the priests at least NINE MONTHS in advance.
 To ensure a particular date, at least a year in advance of their preferred date is advised.
 Definite plans for this date should not be made until such contact has been made.
 Marriages are celebrated on (enter the times that marriages are celebrated).